 JANUARY 27: REPORT RELEASE

-We are releasing the first in a forthcoming Action Guide series focused on strengthening Massachusetts’ education system to better prepare students to thrive amid profound economic, social, and technological shifts.
+We released the first in a forthcoming Action Guide series focused on strengthening Massachusetts’ education system to better prepare students to thrive amid profound economic, social, and technological shifts.
 The first Action Guide examines how we can use the state's education standards to adapt teaching and learning through three shifts: identify and prioritize essential academic foundations required to access complex content; move from grade-specific standards to mastery-based progressions; and refocus standards to emphasize durable skills.

 JANUARY 28: COMMUNITY CONVERSATION